 In contrast, proponents of organic farming argue that the problem isn't producing enough food -- the problem is getting the food that is already produced to the people who need it.
 The FAO says that under the right circumstances, the market returns from organic agriculture can potentially contribute to local food security by increasing family incomes.
 The issue remains under heated debate.

-For more information on organic food and related topics, check out the links on the next page.
+For more information on organic food and related topics, check out the links below.